 4. Joe Ganci

-There are many LMSs, some of which are probably much more than you need while others may not contain all the features you need.
+There are many LMS, some of which are probably much more than you need while others may not contain all the features you need.
 Take your time and evaluate the LMS market.
 Start by deciding what features you need.
 Go through reviews and technical specifications.
 If your organization allows, choose an LMS that is already hosted online instead of going for the one that needs to be installed on your servers.
 You may face fewer initial hiccups but believe me, cloud-based LMS is the best option.
 An online LMS will be updated more frequently with more features.

-Although there are quite a few good LMSs out there and the process for choosing the right one is complex.
+Although there are quite a few good LMS out there and the process for choosing the right one is complex.
 However, two things jump out at me as most important when planning to choose a platform for your organization.

 Take feedback from stakeholders: Have a wide stakeholder group on your selection committee: students from a wide range of disciplines, faculty, trainers, IT staff, teachers, admin support, librarians, executives, extracurricular groups, etc. Let them help you craft a comprehensive list of requirements for your new LMS and be sure to pay special attention to the needs that arise from the unique culture of your organization – they are key!